 YWCA Canberra’s Executive Management Team takes a whole-of-organisation perspective, making key decisions about strategic directions, accountability frameworks, organisational development, policy and quality assurance.
-The team comprises the Executive Director, Director of Community Services, Director of Children’s Services, and Director of Corporate Relations and Communication.
+The team comprises the Executive Director, Director of Community Services, Director of Children’s Services, and Director of Communication, Advocacy and Fundraising.

 Bernadette’s career had been entirely in health administration before coming to YWCA Canberra.
 Starting as a young administration trainee in a Dublin hospital, Bernadette succeeded in a range of health administration roles, before landing the plum – if exceptionally demanding – job of Patient Services Manager at Calvary John James Hospital.

 On the way she picked up the Chairman of the Board’s Award for Services to Staff, Patience and VMOs – the first non-clinical staff member to be selected for the award.